LogiqsAgro/developers/docs/roles/logistic_control_developer.md

 ---

 You design and develop logistic control algorithms.
-You validates logistic assumptions using simulation.
+You validate logistic assumptions using simulation.
-You collect data from our systems and analyzes it to improve our control software.
+You collect data from our systems and analyze it to improve our control software.